storageos/storageos.github.io/_docs/operations/upgrades.md

 ---
 layout: guide
-title: StorageOS Docs - Update StorageOS version
+title: StorageOS Docs - Upgrade StorageOS version
 anchor: operations
-module: operations/updates
+module: operations/upgrades
 ---

-# Update StorageOS version
+# Upgrade StorageOS version

 > Before upgrading, check the
 > [release notes]({%link _docs/reference/release_notes.md %}) to confirm
 > whether there is a safe upgrade path between versions.

-StorageOS version upgrades must be planned and executed taking in consideration that data will remain inaccessible during the process.
+StorageOS version upgrades must be planned and executed taking into consideration that data will remain inaccessible during the process.
 It is recommended to schedule a maintenance window.

-There are two strategies to update StorageOS.
+There are two strategies to upgrade StorageOS for now.
+And both keep data consistency during the upgrade process.
+StorageOS keeps the data in the host where it is running.
+When the new version of StorageOS starts, the volumes from the previous version are available.

 1. Full stop of the cluster
 1. Rolling update

+> More upgrade procedures will be released that will automate the main part of
+> the process and fulfil use cases not covered currently.

 ## Option 1.
 Full stop of the cluster

-This option consists on downscaling all applications using StorageOS volumes to 0, stop all StorageOS pods, start StorageOS with new version and rescale applications to previous size.
+This option consists of downscaling all applications using StorageOS volumes to 0 (only those mounting volumes), stop all StorageOS pods, start StorageOS with new version and rescale applications to previous size.
+Deployments that don't use StorageOS volumes remain unaffected.

 This option will not require moving data across nodes, therefore it is recommended for clusters with large data sets.
-However, __it implies downtime__ of the stateful applications.
+However, __it implies downtime__ for stateful applications.

-Follow next steps to perform this upgrade
+Execute the following instructions:

 1. Make sure all nodes have the new StorageOS image pulled, so the new containers will start promptly (optional).